flesler/jquery.styleBroker/README.md

-jquery.styleBuffer
+jQuery.styleBroker
 ==================

-Buffers set style to be set with requestAnimationFrame and also caches modified styles
+Minimizes both queries and modifications to DOM styles

+DISCLAIMER: This is a draft version with certain bugs and not production ready